openshift-knative/docs/contributing/con_contributing-documentation.md

 ## Code of Conduct

-Examples of behavior that contributes to creating a positive environmentinclude:
+Examples of behavior that contributes to creating a positive environment include:

 * Using welcoming and inclusive language
 * Focusing on what is best for the community